Electrocution: Low-Voltage, High-Voltage and Lightning

 Each of these mechanisms leaves a distinct autopsy signature.
 The low-voltage domestic electrocution at 230 V (India), 110 V (US), or 240 V (UK) typically produces a small, pale, raised Joule burn at the contact point, cardiac arrhythmia as the mechanism of death, and relatively few other findings.
 The high-voltage transmission-line death at over 1,000 V produces massive tissue destruction, deep char burns, metallisation of skin from vaporised conductor, and often severe thermal injury throughout the body cavity.
 The lightning-strike death, from a discharge reaching 100-300 million volts over microseconds, produces a completely different set of findings: Lichtenberg figures on the skin, rupture of eardrums and eyes from the blast wave, disruption of magnetised metal accessories, and death that may be instantaneous or delayed by hours in multi-strike group events.

-Electrical fatalities account for roughly 1,500 deaths annually in India (Central Electricity Authority data), 400 in the US (Bureau of Labor Statistics Fatality Census), 20-30 in the UK (Health and Safety Executive Electricity at Work statistics), and approximately 2,000 lightning-strike fatalities globally (World Meteorological Organization estimates).
+Electrical fatalities account for roughly 1,500 deaths annually in India (Central Electricity Authority data), 20-50 in the US (NOAA National Weather Service lightning fatality data), 20-30 in the UK (Health and Safety Executive Electricity at Work statistics), and approximately 2,000 lightning-strike fatalities globally (World Meteorological Organization estimates).
 The medico-legal challenge in all three categories is the same: the body findings are subtle, the scene is frequently altered before examination, and the voltage at the time of contact is rarely known precisely.

 The four determinants of electrical injury are current magnitude (amperes), voltage, resistance at the contact point, and duration of exposure.
 Ohm's law connects the first three: current equals voltage divided by resistance.
 Dry skin has a resistance of 100,000 ohms or more; wet or abraded skin may fall to 1,000 ohms or less.
-This is why a worker with sweaty hands who contacts 230 V may experience a lethal current, while the same worker with dry skin experiences only a painful shock.
+A worker with sweaty hands contacting 230 V may draw 230 mA, a current well above the fibrillation threshold; the same worker with dry skin draws roughly 2.3 mA, producing only a transient sensation.

 Cardiac rhythm at the moment of contact matters: current reaching the ventricles during the vulnerable T-wave period (the relative refractory period of cardiac repolarisation) triggers ventricular fibrillation at lower current thresholds than current reaching the ventricles in systole.
 This explains why a brief low-energy contact can be fatal when timing is unfavourable, while a prolonged moderate-energy contact may not be.